msgpo/BetterFirefox/README.md

 * Password management and the ability to sync (you also can set-up your own sync sever)
 * Mostly all standards are supported, such as JavaScript, HTML (HTML5), MathML, PNG, SVG, XHTML, and XML,...
 * Still Supports Microsoft Windows XP and theoretically even older systems (backward compatibility) while Chrome not supports it
 * [An official roadmap](https://wiki.mozilla.org/Firefox/Roadmap) is avaible, whish shows upcoming changes.
+* Full support for HTTP/2 and TLS 1.3.

+## Firefox vs. Chrome

+* Why use Firefox over Chrome, we didn't want another fork!
+Mozilla would probably argue that Firefox is unique because it’s made by a non-profit company dedicated to making the web better, rather than big for-profit corporations with their own agendas.
+It also uses Gecko, a different rendering engine, which hopefully helps preserve web standards through a variety of implementations.

 ## Contributions